Financial Aid for Medicare

 You may need help paying for Medicare.
 The program has monthly premiums for Part B (doctor's visits) and Part D (prescription drugs), deductibles, and copays each time you get care.
-A small number of people also have to pay premiums for Part A. If you can't afford them, you may qualify for financial aid to pay all or part of these costs.
+A small number of people also have to pay premiums for Part A. If you can't afford these costs, you may qualify for financial aid to pay all or part of these costs.
 In most states, you qualify for help based on how much money you make each year and your financial assets -- how much money you've saved or have invested.

 Aid programs include:

 - Medicare Savings Programs.
 This can help pay for doctor visits, tests, hospital costs, and more.